ericgarciaresearch/noaa_sedna/rainbow_bridge/rainbow_bridge_README.md

 ### TEST-RUN: Checking if rainbow_bridge is working fine and local execution

+Log into SEDNA and do a test run to see if rainbow_bridge is working for you.
+Then, you can work on your actual meatabarcoding project.

-*You probably only need to do this test the very first time you're trying to use `rainbow_bridge`*
+*You probably only need to do this test the very first time you're trying to use `rainbow_bridge`.
+You can skip this step is you know rainbow is already working for you*

 We can easily do this test using the [rainbow_bridge test data](https://github.com/mhoban/rainbow_bridge-test).